mcal18/scholarship-tracker/README.md

 | --- | --- |
 | ![Dashboard UI Preview](src/imgs/dashboard.png) | ![Calendar UI Preview](src/imgs/calendar.png) |

-*💡 Developer Portfolio Tip: Once you have a moment, capture a quick screenshot or high-resolution looping GIF of your live dashboard and update these image links to showcase your actual styled interface panels!*

 ---

 ## ⚡ Core Application Architecture Highlights